stevew00ds/LangGraphProjects/readme.md

 ## License 📝

-This repository is licensed under the MIT License.
+This repository is licensed under the Apache 2.0 License.
 See the `LICENSE` file for details.

 ---